orangegrouptech/Windows-11-Compatibility-Checker/README.md

 - Windows 7 or later

 **Known issues**
-- App will seem blurry on displays with a high DPI scaling. ~~I may fix this issue if I'm in a mood to release a separate build for such devices ;)~~
-Update on above: Version 2.0 Preview fixes this.
-2.0 is currently in beta but will reach stable soon enough.
+- App will seem blurry on displays with a high DPI scaling. ~~I may fix this issue if I'm in a mood to release a separate build for such devices ;)~~ (Update: Version 2.0 Preview fixes this.
+2.0 is currently in beta but will reach stable soon enough.)
 - App may hang or stop responding when checking DirectX version for the first time.
 Just be patient.

 ![image](https://user-images.githubusercontent.com/63195743/123732321-50798000-d8cc-11eb-95d5-ed092e53e596.png)